 Our location across the Yentna River from the confluence of our “home waters” of Lake Creek, allows us to have you on some of Alaska’s best fishing water within minutes of leaving our dock.
 It is famous in the region for the superior salmon runs.
 Salmon use Lake Creek as a spawning site and return in vast quantities.
 During the spawning process Rainbow Trout and Arctic Grayling gorge themselves on eggs and salmon flesh from the dead and decaying fish.Lake Creek is a swift flowing, clear, gravel-bottomed river originating out of the Alaska Range to our north and is home to all five species of Pacific salmon (King, Sockeye, Pink, Silver and Chum), Rainbow Trout and Arctic Grayling.
 Please see our fishing calendar for information on Riversong Alaskan salmon fish species.

 King Salmon are available through Riversong's fishing excursions.
 King salmon (Chinook Salmon) spawn in fresh water.
 Salmon smolt then travel to the ocean for maturity.
 They will spend anywhere from three to seven years in the Pacific before returning to their birthplace to spawn.
 King Salmon rely solely on fat reserves upon arrival to fresh waters, which makes them highly prized for their unusually abundant levels of Omega-3 fatty acids.
 King Salmon on average can weigh 15 to 55 lbs.
+Our King Salmon Fishery is catch and release and continues to produce phenomenal numbers daily during season!

 The Sockeye Salmon, also referred to as Reds are bright silver with a tint of blue on their backs while residing in the ocean.
 Upon returning to their spawning grounds, their bodies turn red and heads turn green.
 Juvenile sockeye, known as fry, reside in freshwater for one year before returning to the ocean.
 They then spend anywhere from one to three years in the ocean before returning to their original place of spawning.
 Sockeye Salmon weigh 5 to 15 lbs on average.